JKG-cpu/My-12-Month-Self-Study-RoadMap/Month 1/What I Did.md

     - Breaking down the problem.
         - Finding a way to include lists, dictionaries, stacks and queues?
             - Add a undo button
-            - Dictionaries for task detials + a list of the tasks
+            - Dictionaries for task details + a list of the tasks
             - Queues to run in the background with threading
         - Going to need a way to grab user input from CLI
         - Parse User Input